civican/legisinfo/42-1/bills/C-78/bill_text.md

 If a search request is made by the Minister on the Minister's own initiative under subsection 17(2), the Minister may release the information to a person that the Minister considers appropriate.

-> **Explanatory Note**:
-> Existing text of section 20:
-> *Existing Text*:
-> > The Minister shall release information under this Part to an applicant under section 13 only if the Minister is satisfied that the safeguards established by the agreement under section 3 with the province of that applicant are in place.

 ### Section 49

   **(1)** The portion of section 22 of the Act before paragraph (a.1) is replaced by the following:

 ### Section 22

-    **Subject to subsection (2)**, the Governor in Council may make regulations
+    Subject to subsection (2), the Governor in Council may make regulations

-    prescribing the information that must be contained **in** an application for the release of information under this Part;
+    prescribing the information that must be contained in an application for the release of information under this Part;

   **(2)** Paragraph 22(a.1) of the English version of the Act is replaced by the following:

-    prescribing the **time and** manner in which an application for the searching of information banks and the release of information under this Part may be made;
+    prescribing the time and manner in which an application for the searching of information banks and the release of information under this Part may be made;

   **(3)** Paragraph 22(b) of the Act is replaced by the following:

-    designating the information banks that may be searched under this Part **and the information bank directors for those information banks**;
+    designating the information banks that may be searched under this Part and the information bank directors for those information banks;

   **(4)** Paragraph 22(c) of the English version of the Act is replaced by the following:

-    setting out the **time and** manner in which searches for information under this Part are to be conducted;
+    setting out the time and manner in which searches for information under this Part are to be conducted;

   **(5)** Paragraph 22(d) of the Act is replaced by the following:

-    prescribing the conditions under which information may be released under section 18 by one information bank director to **another or to the Minister**;
+    prescribing the conditions under which information may be released under section 18 by one information bank director to another or to the Minister;

     prescribing the information that is released to an applicant under this Part, which information may vary according to the applicant to whom the information is released;

   **(6)** Section 22 of the Act is amended by striking out "and" at the end of paragraph (e) and by adding the following after paragraph (e):

-    **respecting** the time and manner in which the Minister must send a copy of an order and a notice under section 12.1;
+    respecting the time and manner in which the Minister must send a copy of an order and a notice under section 12.1;

     prescribing or providing for anything that by this Part is to be prescribed or provided for by the regulations; and